SkylineCommunications/Skyline.DataMiner.Dev.Utils.Solutions.Categories/Documentation/Advanced Topics.md

 var allItems = cache.GetDescendantItems(categoryId);

-// Check if category contains an item var identifier = new CategoryItemIdentifier("Protocol", "Element123");
+// Check if category contains an item var identifier = new CategoryItemIdentifier("My Module", "Instance123");
 bool hasItem = cache.ContainsItem(categoryId, identifier);

 // Check if category or any descendant contains an item